 The Raoul Wallenberg Institute of Human Rights and Humanitarian Law recently held the third phase of a course on Human Rights, Gender Equality and Environment/Climate Change in the Framework of the SDGs in South Asia.
 Participants from Bangladesh, Pakistan, Sri … Continue reading » “Less Blame, More Partnership”Continue readingMore Tag

 Sokseila Bun has been working at RWI’s Phnom Penh Office since 2013.
-We sat down to find out more about his work at RWI.
+We met to find out more about his work at RWI.

 Sabastian Saragih is a Programme Officer for the Regional Asia programme based in Jakarta, Indonesia.
 He joined RWI in March of 2018.